Albany - One Commerce Plaza

 Some positions may require additional credentials or a background check to verify your identity.

-Notes on ApplyingTo Apply: Interested qualified candidates must submit a resume and letter of interest no later than May 23, 2022 to the email address listed below.
-Please include the Box # (Box 05035) in the subject line of your email to ensure receipt of your application.
+Notes on ApplyingTo Apply: Interested qualified candidates must submit a resume and letter of interest no later than August 15, 2022, to the email address listed below.
+Please include (Box DFSP2-R&I-VC-10071) in the subject line of your email to ensure receipt of your application.
 Email submissions are preferred.

 AMERICANS WITH DISABILITIES ACT: REASONABLE ACCOMMODATIONS

-Under the Americans with Disabilities Act (ADA), the Department of Financial Services is required to provide reasonable accommodation for known physical or mental limitations of an otherwise qualified applicant with a disability if an accommodation would enable the applicant to perform the essential functions of the job.
-If the accommodation would constitute an undue hardship on the operations of the agency, the agency is not required to provide it.
+Under the Americans with Disabilities Act (ADA), the Department of Financial Services is required to provide reasonable accommodation for known physical or mental limitations of an otherwise qualified applicant with a disability if an accommodation would enable the applicant to perform the essential functions of the job and the accommodation would not constitute an undue hardship on the operations of the agency.